 The purpose of the Hayle Film Club is to offer a community cinema experience for townspeople and visitors as an alternative entertainment option that is also accessible and reasonably priced.
-The programme comprises a mix of recent well-received films of various genres, including British, independent, some interesting mainstream, and foreign-language titles, to appeal to an audience of all ages (although all films will not always be suitable for a general audience).
+Our three programmes each year comprise a mix of recent well-received films of various genres, including British, independent, some interesting mainstream, plus foreign-language titles, to appeal to various cinematic tastes (although all films will not always be suitable for a general audience).
 Some of the films will have had scant exposure in West Cornwall’s local cinemas.

-Membership is £7.50 a year.
+Annual membership is £7.50.
 This is not compulsory – non-members can turn up and buy a ticket and all are welcome.
 However, we do encourage membership as this helps to cover extra costs.
+As is legally required, we pay a non-theatrical licence fee to distributors for every film we screen, plus a room hire fee to the Passmore Edwards Institute, which means it costs us about £150 per film just to open the doors.

-In October 2017 we celebrated our fifth anniversary, serving birthday cake, nibbles, prosecco and fizz to almost 40 members and general attendees, just before presenting the Japanese family drama After the Storm.
-Since our inception (potted history below), we have now screened 91 films over five years at the Passmore Edwards Institute.
+We celebrated our fifth anniversary in October 2017, serving birthday cake, nibbles, prosecco and fizz to almost 40 members and general attendees, just before presenting the Japanese family drama After the Storm.
+In 2018 we achieved our holy grail: the purchase of an electric screen, which greatly reduces our setup and breakdown time.

 Celebrating our 5th birthday in October 2017.
 From left to right: committee members Richard Frith-Macdonald, Candida Frith-Macdonald, Cathy Bryon-Edmond, Donna Anton, John Bennett, Jeff Turk, Val Reardon.
 (Not pictured: Laura McCrossen, Carol Clark.)